 20 – Research New Opportunities

 Opportunity doesn’t come to you on a silver platter.
 You’d have to find it and take advantage of it.
-For example, every knows about the low-interest rate environment for the last 8 years or so, but how do you take advantage of it?
+For example, everyone knows about the low-interest rate environment for the last 8 years or so, but how do you take advantage of it?
 In my case, I borrow as much money as I can because my investment cost of borrowing is about 3.25% over the course of the last 8 years.
 I was able to buy dividend stocks that pay me a similar return as my borrowing cost, and I let time and compounding do their job to help me grow my money.

 21 – Refinance Your Mortgage/loans

 By refinancing your mortgage (if you own a home) you can unlock the built up equity in your home and use that equity to work harder to earn your more money as covered in the fifth step of this series.
 This is dependent on your view of mortgage debt and how comfortable are you at using debt to fund your investments.
 For me, I am very comfortable at using debt to fund my investments.
-I started with no investments at 2008 and refinanced my mortgage three times.
+I started with no investments in 2008 and refinanced my mortgage three times.
 Each time I refinance, I borrow more and more money (to invest, not for consumption!)
 Now, I’ve built up a $2M investment portfolio consisting real estate and stocks.
-You can take a peak of the breakdown in my 2016 year end performance review.
+You can take a peak of the breakdown in my 2016 year-end performance review.

 22 – Resourcefulness

 The key to increasing your savings is to be resourceful and increase the number of income sources.
 I have covered four sources (employment, capital gain, dividends and rental income) already in the previous step of this series.
 As you guessed it, I already have those four sources of income.
-On top of that, I also have business income from my real estate business, options income, on call income where I carry a support phone from my work and work on weekends on a rotational basis on top of my daily duty.
+On top of that, I also have business income from my real estate business, options income, on-call income where I carry a support phone from my work and work on weekends on a rotational basis on top of my daily duty.
 In addition, I am hoping that this blog will add another source of income.
 That gives me a total of eight income sources.
 Once again, based on Thomas J. Stanley, the average millionaire have on average seven sources of income.

 23 – Result Oriented